carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 You just need to be aware of a few additional flags.

 You can use `this <https://gist.github.com/855e277884eb6b388cd2f00d956c2fd4>`_ program as a toy example.
 Save it as ``axpy.cu``.
+(Clang detects that you're compiling CUDA code by noticing that your filename ends with ``.cu``.
+Alternatively, you can pass ``-x cuda``.)

-To build and run, run the following commands:
+To build and run, run the following commands, filling in the parts in angle brackets as described below:

 .. code-block:: console